goeltanmay/SecurityBot/REPORT.md

 1. Check security vulnerabilities of an application when bot is integrated with the repo for the first time
     1. __Preconditions__
-    The repo must have the security bot installed.
+    The repo must not have the security bot installed.
     2. __Main Flow__
      Github signals the bot to check the code present in the repository against any potential vulnerabilities.
 Bot fetches the code from the repository and runs OWASP ZAP and static analysis tools [S1].
 Bot will collect the list of vulnerabilities and raise an issue with the vulnerabilities found [S2].
     3. __Subflows__